 Typically in default, with little prospect for recovery of principal and interest

 Policygenius takes a comprehensive approach to determine the best life insurance companies available.
-We don't get paid for reviews and evaluate an extensive rubric of criteria, including Moody’s ratings, to come up with robust (and unbiased) reviews to match you with the right life insurance company for you.
+We don't get paid for reviews and evaluate an extensive rubric of criteria to come up with robust, unbiased reviews to match you with the right life insurance company.

 Moody’s ratings factor into our Confidence category: consumer confidence based on scores from major financial rating institutions.
 We normalize ratings from Moody’s, Standard & Poor’s, and A.M.
-Best, and give companies a score out of 10.
+Best, to give companies a score out of 10.